juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ```

-Note that LaTeXml does support BiBTeX with some caveats, see the [https://math.nist.gov/~BMiller/LaTeXML/manual/commands/latexml.html](LaTeXml usage webpage) for details.
+Note that LaTeXml does support BiBTeX with some caveats, see the [(LaTeXml usage webpage](https://math.nist.gov/~BMiller/LaTeXML/manual/commands/latexml.html) for details.

-BibLaTeX support is being worked on [https://github.com/brucemiller/LaTeXML/issues/373]
+BibLaTeX support is being worked on [https://github.com/brucemiller/LaTeXML/issues/373](LaTeXML/issues/373)

 ### Code